Browse this selection of some of the most popular Dracaena house plants. Complete descriptions and caring advice for each species are provided.

 Lucky Bamboo Plant – Dracaena Braunii

-The lucky bamboo is an extremely popular plant and looks very different to many other dracaena’s.
-This plant can be grown in soil or water, but seems to be grown in water mostly, although they survive longer in soil.
-Like other dracaena’s the lucky bamboo flowers within it’s natural habitat but it’s very unlikely to bloom indoors.
+The lucky bamboo is an extremely popular plant and looks very different from many other dracaena houspelants.
+This plant can be grown in soil or water but seems to be grown in water mostly, although they survive longer in soil.
+Like other dracaena, the lucky bamboo flowers are within their natural habitat but it’s very unlikely to bloom indoors.